asurion/Hibernate/README.md

 ### step 2: Edit config.json and deploy
-for demonstration purposes, we only need to setup this script with 2 accounts, 1 master 1 slave. to add more accounts, simply add a new item to the 'accounts-metadata' dynamodb table post build.
+for demonstration purposes, we only need to setup this script with 2 accounts, 1 parent 1 child. to add more accounts, simply add a new item to the 'accounts-metadata' dynamodb table post build.

 ```